helloflask/bootstrap-flask/docs/advanced.rst

             super(SwitchField, self).__init__(label, **kwargs)

 Instead of using a ``BooleanField()`` in a form calls, use a ``SwitchField()``.
 This class has exactly the same properties but will be rendered as a switch.
+See also the example application.

 .. _bootswatch_theme: